Paddy McGuinness (civil servant): Career since 2018

 McGuinness is a member of the Advisory Board at Glasswall Solutions.

-McGuinness was a member of the Oxford Technology and Elections Commission on Technology OxTEC. which made a series of recommendations aimed at securing the information infrastructure of elections and creating a trusted environment for the democratic use of technology reported in October 2019.
+McGuinness was a member of the Oxford Technology and Elections Commission on Technology (OxTEC), which made a series of recommendations aimed at securing the information infrastructure of elections and creating a trusted environment for the democratic use of technology reported in October 2019.

-In January 2018 the Sunday Times newspaper reported that McGuinness was to advise the State of Qatar on the security for the 2022 soccer World Cup.
+In January 2018, The Sunday Times newspaper reported that McGuinness was to advise the State of Qatar on the security for the 2022 FIFA World Cup.

-McGuinness was a Special Adviser to the UK Parliament’s Joint Committee on the National Security Strategy.
+McGuinness was a special adviser to the UK Parliament's Joint Committee on the National Security Strategy.

 Charitable work

-McGuinness is the Chair of Trustees at St Joseph’s Hospice in Hackney, London.
+McGuinness is the Chair of Trustees at St Joseph's Hospice in Hackney, London.

 Honours

 McGuinness was appointed an Officer of the Order of the British Empire (OBE) in 1997, and a Companion of the Order of St Michael and St George (CMG) in 2014.